 Overall picture quality is good too, but while Vizio’s V-series TVs have full-array local dimming, it is limited to 10 zones, which can impact its Dolby Vision HDR performance.

-With a good SDR picture and just $298 for this 43-inch set though, it's still a pretty tempting proposition.
+With a good SDR picture and plenty of deals on the 43-inch set though, it's still a pretty tempting proposition.

 Vizio M-Series (available in 55, 65, 70in)